-I bought a high-gloss finish for this project which glides on.
-The balusters are still just primed in white.
+I bought a high-gloss finish for this project which glides right on.
 The wainscoting is a pure white in a paint specifically made for trim which comes in a satin sheen — a slight gloss makes it easier to keep clean but I still find I need to touch it up every year.

 At first, I was considering black for our railing but it looked way too harsh.
 Then I found Fired Earth which provided just enough brown undertones to soften the look.

-Grey Ghost by Olympic Paint + Stain
+- Grey Ghost by Olympic Paint + Stain (see the post)

-Pegasus by Olympic Paint + Stain
+- Pegasus by Olympic Paint + Stain

 To break up the monotony of Moonlight Beach, our two story feature wall in the family room was painted in Grey Ghost.
 I liked how it looked against the adjacent walls in Moonlight beach.
 We painted the trim in Pegasus which looks like a pure white when paired with Grey Ghost.

-Walls: Benjamin Moore, Kendall Charcoal
+- Walls: Benjamin Moore, Kendall Charcoal (see the post)

-Wooden Beams: Dark Walnut Stain by Varathane
+- Wooden Beams: Dark Walnut Stain by Varathane (see the post)

 I didn’t get our sunroom quite right the first time around.
 It was painted a pale beige.
 I was always very sensitive to the “vibe” against the Moonlight Beach.
 While they didn’t clash, they didn’t complement each other perfectly, either.
 I wanted something a little more bold and dramatic.
 And this new, bolder Kendall Charcoal from Benjamin Moore definitely offered the cooler undertones that I crave.

-The Office / Formal Dining Area:
+Office / Dining Room

-This was painted years ago, and again the original paint color is no longer and I can’t find the original paint can.
+“Austrian Ice” Olympic Paint + Stain.
+I find grey-blues very soothing and a perfect complement to the darker, bolder colors in the rest of the house.This was painted years ago, and again the original paint color is no longer and I can’t find the original paint can.
 But this one is very close.
-I find grey-blues very soothing and a perfect complement to the darker, bolder colors in the rest of the house.
+Austrian Ice by Olympic is very close.

 Choosing color is a big decision.
 I’ve made some wrong turns in the past — sometimes a color looks great in one season, but not in another.
 How a paint color looks in your home really can depend not only on the time of day, your physical location and the time of year, too!